 The Foundation follows the provisions of FASB ASC 958-605, Transfer of Assets to a Not-for Profit Organization or Charitable Trust that Raises or Holds Contributions for Others.
 FASB ASC 958-605 establishes standards for transactions in which a donor makes a contribution to the Foundation which accepts and agrees to use those assets for the benefit of the donor.
 FASB ASC 958-605 also establishes standards for transactions in which a donor makes a transfer to benefit a third-party charitable organization and does not explicitly grant the receipt variance power.
 The custodial funds represent amounts remitted by individuals (donors) to the Foundation through the tax-exempt organization of their choice fundraising campaign.
 Amounts raised by participants are a liability to the Foundation until completion of the participant's fundraising campaign and the remittal of the funds specific to the selected tax-exempt organization.
 Proceeds from the fundraising campaign, less associated administrative processing fees are remitted to the participant's chosen tax-exempt organization.
-The Foundation reported approximately \$36,000 in administrative processing fees relating to these funds.
+The Foundation reported approximately \$18,000 and \$36,000 in administrative processing fees relating to these funds for the years ended December 31, 2015 and 2014, respectively.